Poems by Edgar Allan Poe: Impromptu. To Kate Carol (1845)

 Kate Carol was a pseudonym for Frances Sargent Osgood, a woman with whom Poe exchanged love notes published in journals.
 Poe was married at the time, yet his friendship with Osgood was very public.
-This four line poem, written with an almost juvenile tone, compares the woman's beautiful thoughts with her beautiful eyes.
+This four-line poem, written with an almost juvenile tone, compares the woman's beautiful thoughts with her beautiful eyes.

 The poem, which consists of four lines, was published in the Broadway Journal on April 26, 1845.
-It was unsigned but Poe biographer and critic T.O.
-Mabbott assigns it as Poe's without hesitation.
+It was unsigned but Poe biographer and critic T. O. Mabbott assigns it as Poe's without hesitation.
 Osgood copied the poem and gave it to her friend Elizabeth Oakes Smith with the title "To the Sinless Child."
 This copy is now preserved in the library of the University of Virginia.

 Israfel (1831)

 Written while Poe was at West Point, "Israfel" is a poem in eight stanzas of varying lengths that was first published in April 1831 in Poems of Edgar A. Poe.
 It was re-worked and republished for the August 1836 issue of the Southern Literary Messenger.
-In an introduction to the poem, Poe says that Israfel is described in the Koran as an angel whose heart is a lute and who has "the sweetest voice of all God's creatures."
+In an introduction to the poem, Poe says that Israfel is described in the Quran as an angel whose heart is a lute and who has "the sweetest voice of all God's creatures."
 His song quiets the stars, the poem says, while the Earth-bound poet is limited in his own "music".
 Poe's friend Thomas Holley Chivers said "Israfil" comes the closest to matching Poe's ideal of the art of poetry.

-"Israfel" varies in meter, however it contains mostly iambic feet, complemented by end rhyme in which several of the lines in each stanza rhyme together.
+"Israfel" varies in meter; however, it contains mostly iambic feet, complemented by end rhyme in which several of the lines in each stanza rhyme together.
 Poe also uses frequent alliteration within each line in any given stanza.